kbrown01/Vizio_DirecTV/README.md

 ```
 {"STATUS": {"RESULT": "SUCCESS", "DETAIL": "Success"}, "ITEM": {"CHALLENGE_TYPE": 1, "PAIRING_REQ_TOKEN": #######}}
 ```
 Of course, the Token would be your token.
-Then you execute anotehr command to get the AUTH code using your token and ID:
+Then you execute another command to get the AUTH code using your token and ID:

 ```
 curl -k -H "Content-Type: application/json" -X PUT -d "{\"DEVICE_ID\": \"12345\",\"CHALLENGE_TYPE\": 1,\"RESPONSE_VALUE\": \"####\",\"PAIRING_REQ_TOKEN\": ######}" https://192.168.2.90:7345/pairing/pair